stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 banner_image: "/uploads/consulting goldmine.jpg"
 slug: consulting gold mine
 seo_title: "#stratapp is a management consulting goldmine"
 seo_description: "#stratapp is a management consulting goldmine.
-Clients are in full control, but consultants get to rethink how they sell new work.
-The big opportunity is on-selling, as #stratapp provides more insights than any other tech."
+Clients remain in full control.
+Consultants get to rethink how they sell new work.
+Their big opportunity is on-selling, as #stratapp provides more insights than any other tech."
 feature_image: ''